 The Best of Everything by Rona Jaffe is uncomfortable on so many levels.

 To begin with, it’s uncomfortable because it’s not the kind of book typically picked up by someone in my demographic: old guy.
 This novel is about five young women setting out on careers and relationships in New York City in 1952.
-It was chosen for a book discussion by one of my reading groups.
-It was a good choice, and, of course, it’s not a bad thing to get outside your norms—especially if it makes you a little uneasy.
+Selected for a book discussion by one of my reading groups, it was a fine choice.
+For one thing, it’s generally healthy to read a classic novel that falls outside your normal area of interest—especially if it makes you a little uneasy.

-It’s uncomfortable because the women in the novel expect the men in the office and elsewhere to hit on them constantly, and be generally demanding and condescending.
+This book is uncomfortable because the women in the novel expect the men in the office and elsewhere to hit on them constantly, and be generally demanding and condescending.
 And they simply accept it.
-That’s uncomfortable because that’s the way it really was, and to a lesser degree, still is, I suppose.
+That’s uncomfortable because that’s the way it really was, and still is, although to a lesser degree, I think.

 Any book that evokes a reaction like this is a good one.
 But the shine begins to tarnish just over halfway when the text gets repetitious and tedious.
 How many different ways can a character express an undying love for the guy who left her for someone else just before the wedding?
 Or for the married guy who can’t leave his wife?
 And on and on.

-It’s like the literary version of “99 Bottles of Beer on the Wall.”
+It’s like the literary equivalent of “99 Bottles of Beer on the Wall.”
 When will it end?

-The Best of Everything won’t be the best book you’ll ever read.
-But I wish I had read it when I got started in the 1980s.
+The Best of Everything won’t be the best novel you’ll ever read.
+But I wish I had read it years ago.
 And if you are of a certain age, it may be a walk down memory lane—albeit a somewhat uncomfortable one.